mainmatter/mainmatter.com/blog/_posts/2019-03-16-spas-pwas-and-ssr.md

-The idea behind this concept is that instead of responding to the user's first request with an empty HTML document with only some script tags and maybe a loading spinner, the server would respond with the minimal set of code that is necessary for rendering and making interactive the app's minimal UI.
+The idea behind this concept is that instead of responding to the user's first request with an empty HTML document with only some script tags and maybe a loading spinner, the server would respond with the minimal set of code that is necessary for rendering the app's minimal UI and making it interactive.
 In most cases, that would be the visual framework of the app's main blocks and some barebones functionality associated to that (e.g. a working slideout menu without the individual menu items actually being functional).